WasmEdge/WasmEdge/docs/book/en/src/contribute/build_from_src/android/apk.md

 ## Quickstart

 The demo project is [available here](https://github.com/WasmEdge/WasmEdge/tree/master/utils/android/app).
-You can build the project using the Gradle tool or using the Android Stuido IDE.
+You can build the project using the Gradle tool or using the Android Studio IDE.

 ### Building Project with Gradle